-Pretty much anything after the movie & Uncancellation is usually reviled and often ignored, due to the original producers and writers leaving the series, and the series ultimately becoming a franchise zombie, especially considering that the movie was originally intended to be the series finale.
+Anything after the movie and uncancellation is usually reviled and often ignored, due to the original producers and writers leaving the series, and the series ultimately becoming a Franchise Zombie, especially considering that the movie was originally intended to be the series finale.
 In fact, WE have a Just For Fun page that pretends the latter seasons didn't exist.

 Some fans tend to excuse season 4 in terms of the uncancelled season discontinuity, saying that while it's not as good as seasons 1-3, it's not as bad as anything from season 5 onward.

-And it is most definitely not a good idea to mention the words "A Pal for Gary", which depicts SpongeBob as so mean to Gary and so ignorant and stupid (even by those who tolerated his increased stupidity in later episodes), it's like it's a whole new character entirely.
+It's not a good idea to mention the words "A Pal for Gary", which depicts SpongeBob as so ignorant and stupid towards Gary (even by those who tolerated his increased stupidity in later episodes), it's like it's a whole new character entirely.

 A good chunk of fans believe that Action (and to a lesser extent World Tour) never happened.

-In a reversal of the trope, quite a few Star Trek fans did consider the Star Trek: The Animated Seriescanon when it officially wasn't (except for certain details, verified later in-canon).
+In a reversal of discontinuity reaction, quite a few fans did consider the Star Trek: The Animated Seriescanon when it officially wasn't (except for certain details, verified later in-canon).
 It was declared canon after a poll on the official Star Trek website in the late noughties, leading to the trope being played straight with fans declaring Discontinuity on that series as well.

 Yesteryear was an almost universal exception, beloved for portrayal of Spock's childhood on Vulcan.
 The backstory the episode established for Spock is considered to be a completely canonical history, and elements of the episode made it into the 2009 franchise reboot.